-The project plan must give details of certain activities which are required by the Council.
+The project plan must give details of certain activities which are required by MCST.
 These should be included as deliverables in the project proposal and include:

-- 1. A showcase of the project to the general public by the National project partner through: - The publication of at least two (2) articles per year in local newspapers, online platforms or magazines.
-These should not contain intellectual property but should raise awareness about the project and its benefits. - The organisation of at least one (1) half-day event to be held at the Council's premises or as otherwise directed by the Council. - 2.
-Reporting on project progress as per the list hereunder in line with the templates provided by the Council. - End of Stage Technical and Scientific Reports. - End of Stage Financial Report; - End of Project Technical and Scientific Report; - End of Project Audited Financial Report.
+- 1. A showcase of the project to the general public by the national project partner through: - The publication of at least two (2) articles per year in local newspapers, magazines or online platforms.
+These should not contain intellectual property but should raise awareness about the project and its benefits. - The organisation of at least one (1) half-day event to be held at MCST's premises or as otherwise directed by the MCST. - 2.
+Reporting on project progress as per the list hereunder in line with the templates provided by MCST: - End of Stage Technical and Scientific Reports;

+- End of Stage Financial Report;

+- End of Project Technical and Scientific Report;

+- End of Project Audited Financial Report.